d3/d3/tutorial/bar-2.markdown

 `push` appends after the last (newest) element.
 If you have a lot of data, a [circular buffer](http://en.wikipedia.org/wiki/Circular_buffer) will improve performance; with smaller data, the inefficiency of the `shift` operation is negligible and can be ignored.
 The `redraw` method is a function that you will define; we'll get to that shortly.

+### Dynamic Bars

 For now, the next step is to construct two scales, based on our knowledge of the dataset and the desired chart size.
 To fix the maximum bar size to 80×20, construct two linear scales:

 {% highlight js linenos %}
 var w = 20,